Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

  $$C(t), \beta, \Lambda, \lambda \tag{4}$$
 are the concentration, the fraction and the decay of the precursors of the delayed neutrons.
 On the other hand, the following operations:
 $$D_C^\alpha\circ\ n\left(t\right),\ \ D_C^\alpha\circ\ C\left(t\right)\ \tag{5} $$
+represent the application of the fractional derivative operator, of the Caputo's type, defined as: